 Interpreter relay for events with many languages

-If there are many different languages being spoken in the floor audio and an interpreter doesn’t understand all of them, she can use the interpreter relay feature.
+If there are many different languages being spoken in the floor audio and an interpreter doesn’t understand all of them, s/he can use the interpreter relay feature.
 At any time, an interpreter can select one of the other language rooms via the ‘Interpreter Relay’ dropdown button.
-When she does this, the interpreter will hear the translation from this language room instead of the floor audio.
-Since interpreter relay comes without latency, she can hear the other interpreter in real time and use his translation as the source for her own translation.
+When they does this, the interpreter will hear the translation from this language room instead of the floor audio.
+Since interpreter relay comes without latency, they can hear the other interpreter in real time and use this translation as the source for his own translation.